Week 1: In-Class#

 in the Terminal window, then press ↩.

-When programming, you’ll need to write and save a script (a file containing some code) for future use.
-In IDLE, you can create a new Python file by clicking File
+When programming, you often save a script (a file containing some code) for future use.
+In IDLE, you create a new Python file by clicking File

 in the top left corner and selecting New File

 .
 This will open a new blank window in IDLE.
-In the blank file you just created, type in the following.
+In the blank window, type the following line.

 print('Hello World')

-You are very close to running your first piece of Python code.
-However, IDLE requires you to save the file before you can run it.
+You need to save the script before you can run it.
 Therefore:

 Again click